tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 and should be treated differently.

-Although learning sentences is the best way to get familiar with the ways language is used and grammar structures are formed, in practice when a new learner starts with one of the premade sentence decks available on AnkiWeb, it is rare for all sentences to introduce only a single unknown word.
+Although learning sentences is the best way to get familiar with how language is used and grammar structures are formed, in practice when a new learner starts with one of the premade sentence decks available on AnkiWeb, it is rare for all sentences to introduce only a single unknown word.
 One way to deal with it is to make isolated vocab cards.